cozy-labs/cozy-desktop/doc/developer/setup.md

 The following commands should work in a Unix shell (Bash or ZSH for example) and in Windows PowerShell.

+## Code organization and technologies

+Cozy Desktop is based on [electron](https://electronjs.org/) and the code is mostly written in JavaScript.
+To start developing, check the prerequisites and follow the guide below.

 ## Install requirements

 To develop and build the source code, you will need the following: